 Q5.
 Is your website design responsive and allows quick loading?

 It goes without saying: A website needs to be visually appealing because it strikes an emotional chord with the users.
-But then, even functionalities of your website are equally, if not more, important.
-Users expect your site to load faster and also get them to the intended pages in no more than 3 clicks.
+But then, even the functionalities of your website are equally, if not more, important.
+Users expect your site to load faster and get them to the intended pages in fewer than 3 clicks.
 This means you need to ensure that the images and videos of your site are compressed to limit the file size.
-And this should be ideally done during the design stages itself so that you don’t have to backtrack and make the design changes when the site is up and running.
+And this should be ideally done during the design stages so that you don’t have to backtrack and make the design changes when the site is up and running.

 Q6.
 Does your website design resonate with your brand image?

-For this, the designer should be distinctly aware of your brand guidelines, specifically about the messages, navigation, structure, and visuals, which will help him, design your site in keeping with the branding requirements.
+For this, the designer should be distinctly aware of your brand guidelines, specifically about the messages, navigation, structure, and visuals, which will help him design your site in keeping with the branding requirements.

 Q7.
 Have you applied analytics and monitoring to your web design?